tomaztk/SQLServer-Data-Lineage/README.md

 Clean your code of in-line and multiple lines of _--comments_ or _slash star_ comments from better visibility and greater readability.

-1. Run the helper_fun.sql
+1. Run the support files

-Run helper_fun.sql helper file, that will create a sample data tables and example procedure.
+Run **helper_fun.sql** helper file, that will create a sample data tables and example procedure.
+In addition, run a **remove_comments.sql** file to create a procedure with stripping and removing  all the comments from your T-SQL query.

-1. Stripping comments from T-SQL Query
+1. Removing comments from T-SQL Query

-Strip and remove all comments from your T-SQL query by using this procedure.
+Strip and remove all comments from your T-SQL query by using _dbo.remove_comments_ procedure.

 ``` sql
 # Run procedure dbo.remove_comments